-ChâteauMargo, a multi-faceted cultural organization led by Margo C. Grace, has a strong local base and creates cultural and community events that are accessible to all with the intention of providing access to education in diverse and unique fields.
+ChâteauMargo, a multi-faceted educational organization, led by Margo C. Grace, creates cultural and community events with the intention of providing access to education in diverse and unique fields.

 Having worked for the University of Texas at Austin for the past decade, Margo is deeply committed to supporting educational opportunities for students, faculty, staff and researchers involved in academic excellence.
 She is looking for a new challenge that will build upon her professional strengths in the areas of communication, administration, strategic planning, marketing and public relations, and in particular, a position that will combine her exceptional interpersonal skills with her creativity.

 Margo has been providing housing and community for visitors from near and far at her home in Austin for several years and the reviews on her AirBNB profile attest to her an extrodinary ability to provide a nurturing environment to promote educational opportunities and sustainable growth for artists, chefs, performers, academics, students, scholars and educators of all ages and all persuasions, both known and unknown.
 Margo genuinely enjoys hosting.
 To give you an example, one of her first guests, a post-doc from Galicia, is Godfather to her son!

 It is essential for ChâteauMargo to have a stable venue for culture in it's many forms and Margo's current home in the Hyde Park neighborhood is not only a guesthouse, but also a meeting place in the tradition of a 'Salon'.
 With a team of volunteers, Margo showcases local food, art and music to the world and in turn brings the world's art and culture to Austin.